-It's summer, which means your little ones are probably excited to play outside, enjoy family time, and of course, go swimming!
+It's hot outside, which means your little ones are probably excited to play outside, enjoy family time, and of course, go swimming!
 Playing in the water can be fun, but it's important to use extra caution with kids around water.

 In Utah, drowning is the second leading cause of death for children under the age of 14.
 Primary Children's Hospital provides information and community education about water safety to help prevent injury and death.
 Consider these tips the next time you take your family outside and are enjoying time in or near water.